microsoft/acceleratoRs/CreditRiskPrediction/README.md

-The intention of this AcceleratoR is to provide material as a kickstart for a data scientist initiating a project in credit risk prediction.
-The supplied random data is used to illustrate the process.
-It can not be used to provide actual financial insights as it is randomly generated.
-A data scientist can replace the datasets here with their own actual datasets and replicate the processing, tuning it to suit their own needs, as the starting point for the advanced developement of machine learning models for credit risk prediction.
+The intention of this AcceleratoR is to provide material as a kickstart for a data scientist initiating a project in credit risk prediction, first using R and then extending this with using Microsoft R for any size datasets.
+The supplied smalle example random dataset is used to illustrate the process.
+It can *not* be used to provide actual financial insights as it is a randomly generated dataset.
+A data scientist can first replicate the process using the dataset supplied here and then replace the datasets with their own actual datasets and replicate the processing, tuning it to suit their own needs, as the starting point for the advanced developement of machine learning models for credit risk prediction.

 ## Introduction